AzureMentor/Azure-AZ-303-Study-Guide/3 - Implement solutions for apps (10-15%).md

 ## Implement container-based applications
 - create a container image
-- configure Azure Kubernetes Service
+- configure Azure Kubernetes Service (AKS)
-- publish and automate image deployment to the Azure Container Registry
+- publish and automate image deployment to the Azure Container Registry (ACR)
-- publish a solution on an Azure Container Instance
+- publish a solution on an Azure Container Instance (ACI)

 [Return to Table of Contents](README.md)